-Based on what you decide in step 1, your electrician job description should include the following key elements:
+Based on what you decide in Step 1, your electrician job description should include the following key elements:

 - Short summary.
-Indicate whether it’s for residential or commercial, ongoing work or a one-off project, and if you need a journeyman or master electrician.
+Indicate whether it’s for residential or commercial, ongoing work, or a one-off project and if you need a journeyman or master electrician.

 - Hour and benefits.
-Include details like the hourly rate or salary, the time commitment, and whether it’s a contract role or permanent position.
+Include details like the hourly rate or salary, the time commitment, and whether it’s a contract role or a permanent position.

 - Tasks and responsibilities.
 List this in a series of bullet points so they know what to expect and can determine if they have the necessary skills.
-For example, you may need an electrician to draw electrical diagrams, install electrical systems, or identify and fix problems.
+For example, you may need an electrician to draw electrical diagrams, install electrical systems, and identify and fix problems.

 - Requirements.
 Include the necessary licenses, certifications, and registrations.
 Note any specific software, tools, or equipment they need to know how to use and if it will be provided.
 If you’d like to see their portfolio, mention it here.